zhullyb/monyhar/monyhar/base/util/README.md

   * Ensuring the directory is somewhat browseable.

-It is specifically NOT the OWNERS job to gatekeep what is a "good pattern" for Chromium code.
-Obviously they can still object, but the objection should be considered similar to any other Chromium dev objection.
+It is specifically NOT the OWNERS job to gatekeep what is a "good pattern" for Monyhar code.
+Obviously they can still object, but the objection should be considered similar to any other Monyhar dev objection.

 There will be cases when a utility is deemed to be more negative than positive after it has been landed.
 The //base/util/OWNERS may aide in